neutralinojs/neutralinojs.github.io/docs/gettingstarted/quickstart.md

 |  |  └── neutralino.js
 |  ├── index.html
 |  └── settings.json
+└── neutralino-win.exe
-└── neutralino.exe
+└── neutralino-linux
-└── neutralino
+└── neutralino-mac
 └── storage
 ```

 - `app/assets` - Directory for Neutralino js library and your custom .js and .css files.
 By default, there is `app.css` and `app.js`
 - `index.html` - Build your application interfaces, here.
 - `settings.json` - Store your app settings.
 Required parameters are `appport` and `appname`
-- `neutralino` - Linux launcher.
+- `neutralino-linux` - Linux launcher.
-- `neutralino.exe` - Windows launcher.
+- `neutralino-win.exe` - Windows launcher.
+- `neutralino-mac.exe` - macOS launcher.
 - `storage` - Contains JSON storage data

 ## Neutralino Super Globals

-These js variables can be used anywhere inside your js files or in `index.html`.
+These js variables can be used anywhere inside your js files or in the html views`.

 | Variable      | Description                                      |
 | ------------- |:------------------------------------------------:|